JeffreyEarly/GLNumericalModelingKit/Matlab/BSpline/README.md

 ### Options

-The `TensionSpline` class takes name/value pairs at initialization to set the spline order (or degree).
+The `SmoothingSpline` class takes name/value pairs at initialization to set the spline order (or degree).

 - `'K'` spline order, default is 4.
 - `'S'` spline degree (order-1), default is 3.